-2.8 Total scenario of Default Loan in Bangladesh and Among the Developing countries the actual size of bad loans is more than double the officially recognized figure, according to a recent report of the International Monetary Fund -- a damning evidence of the fragile state of Bangladesh's banking sector.
+2.8 Total scenario of Default Loan in Bangladesh and Among the Developing Countries

+The actual size of bad loans is more than double the officially recognized figure, according to a recent report of the International Monetary Fund -- a damning evidence of the fragile state of Bangladesh's banking sector.
 At the end of June 2021, the banking sector's total defaulted loans stood at Tk 112,425 crore, which is 11.69 percent of the total outstanding loans, according to BB data.
 The amount of NPLs increased to taka 961.2 billion in 2020 from taka 47.3 billion in 2003.
 There are many reasons behind the NPLs in Bangladesh.
 First reason is entrepreneurs related.
 Borrower may be have lack of experience, lack of business and lack of institutional training background or lack of supporting facility.
 Sometime borrowers do it intentionally.
 Entrepreneurs age also an important factor.
 Second reason is business related.
 Sometime banks give loan to businesses which are not attractive.
 Strong competition is another business related cause.
 Borrower becomes defaulter if there is poor management capability, poor financial performance, and poor cash flow.
 Business could be defaulter because of low market share.
 Low market share mean low revenue so that business cannot pay the interest payment.
 Third reason is leading related.

 It is mainly Bank's fault.
 Loan could be default if Bank delayed assessment of loan proposal, delayed disbursement of fund, lack of proper monitoring, lack of taking proper action.
 Last reason is macroeconomic factors.
 Low GDP growth, increasing crimes, hurtles and frequent policy change effect loan.
 For those reasons loans become default loan.
 Effects of NPL are such as Stopping Money Cycling, Earning Reduction, Capital Erosion, Increase in Loan Pricing, Frustration etc. As a result, the values of security are increased and the risks of financial recession also see a rise.

 The biggest problem is the absence of good governance in the banking sector of Bangladesh, which is not possible to take action altogether.
-Two factors can be identified as a reason for the increase in Nonperforming loans, First, the bank's directors aggressively take a loan from his own bank as well as another bank.
+Two factors can be identified as a reason for the increase in Nonperforming loans.
+First, the bank's directors aggressively take a loan from his own bank as well as another bank.
 In this issue quoted from Financial Express, "Bank directors are taking loans from their own banks as well as from other banks.
 Directors of 19 banks have taken loans of Tk 4.00 billion from their own banks.
 Directors of nine banks have given loans of Tk 2.31 billion against their personal guarantee."
 Second, getting more bank in the economy and expressing their inefficiency.
-Another quote from Financial Express revealed that "Among these banks, Farmers Bank had the highest default, Tk3.78 billion, at the end of September, 20 17.
-The financial situation of this bank is deteriorating fast.
+Another quote from bank is deteriorating fast.
 On the one hand, loans are not being repaid and on the other, sufficient deposits are not coming.
 The bank is not in a position to return the money of the depositors.
 NRB Commercial Bank is second in respect of loan default.
 Their default amount is Tk1.94 billion.
-Meghna Bank is third on the list of defaulters.
+Meghan Bank is third on the list of defaulters.
 Their default loan amounts toTk1.52 billion.
 Midland Bank has a default of Tk460 million.
 South Bangla Agricultural Bank's default is Tk150 million and Modumoti Bank has a default of Tk14 million.
 The country tops the list of loan default index in South Asia.
 Bangladesh's default loan ratio was estimated at 11.4 per cent for 2019 in the World Bank's latest 'Global Economic Prospects' report.
 It portrays the squandering culture of public money in the name of borrowing from the banking sector.